News

 3. How will achieving net zero impact the public sector?

 It will be important that the public sector show leadership in moving towards net zero.
-Over the past decade, the public sector have set challenging and ambitious targets within their Carbon Management Plans and I fully expect this to continue.
+Over the past decade, the public sector has set challenging and ambitious targets within its Carbon Management Plans and I fully expect this to continue.
 We are already seeing some Universities and Local Authorities considering aspirational targets of net zero by 2040.

 The public sector will also have a role in driving carbon legislation and as we move into a more profound climate crisis, we can expect much more robust policing through the planning regulations, minimum energy efficiency standards (MEES) for buildings and this will be supported through incentives to drive action.